 Close Blinds and Use Ceiling Fans

 Blocking out sunlight during the hottest parts of the day can significantly reduce the indoor temperature.
 Use blinds, curtains, or reflective window film to keep the heat at bay.
 Additionally, ceiling fans help circulate cool air more effectively and allow you to set the thermostat a few degrees higher without feeling the difference.
-These are classic methods of staying cool that work exceptionally well when combined with the power of an air conditioner.
+These are proven air conditioning efficiency tips that work exceptionally well when combined with the power of an air conditioner.

 Schedule Professional AC Maintenance